astralfields/dotfiles/README.md

 ## Acknowledgments

-Github usernames:

 - Airblader - i3 developer, and I stole some parts of his configs
 - adi1090x - master of rice whom I stole some configs from.
 Has an incredible i3 rice, check it out!
 - emkay443 - a friend whom I keep pestering for help when I break things
 - lokesh-krishna - for the Nord theme for rofi

-## Trivia

-I currently use this setup by keeping this repo in a folder in my $HOME, and symlinking all files from their actual locations.
-This way I can more easily keep things up-to-date on both my desktop PC and laptop, since I just need to add/commit/push changed files, and pull on the other device.
-Then I just need to change comments around since a few things differ between my laptop and desktop setups.

-(A more elegant way of doing this would be making my entire home folder a git repo and taking care of include/exclude files... but I'm not a programmer, I literally only use git to sync this rice, and in the spirit of "don't fix what's not broken" I have no intention of changing it.)

-Constructive criticism welcome.